 - Keep all of your DS-2019 documents.
 It is important you maintain a record of your immigration documents for future educational and employment pursuits.

 - If your DS-2019 is lost, stolen, or damaged, please notify the International Student Advisor/DSO immediately.

-If you have questions or concerns related to your immigration status and would like to speak with someone, you can meet with the INTO CSU International Student Advisor/DSO.
+If you have questions or concerns related to your immigration status and would like to speak with someone, you can go to open advising hours on campus at the Office of International Programs every weekday morning and afternoon.
+A different advisor is on duty each day.
+You will sign-in on an ipad and can view hours here: http://isss.colostate.edu/isss-advising-hours

 You can also email general questions to email@example.com